MariuszKonieczko/Scroll-To-Top-Button/README.md

 # scroll-to-top-button-js
-button to scroll back to the top of a page in JavaScript
+Button to scroll back to the top of a page in JavaScript